Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-After we subtract the numbers and solve each per iteration.
-Each to the power of.
-Up to 5 solves out as.
+After subtracting the numbers and solving each per iteration, each to the power of up to 5 solves out as.

 <br /><br />